A Visit to Reutte and the Ehrenberg Castle Ensemble (Austria)

 Practical Information

 Hotel Der Tannenhof is recommended.
-Great location and beautiful room for 70 Euros.
+Great location and very nice room..

 We met some interesting and very friendly characters in Reutte who were very willing to talk.
 At Markt Asshaeur (a bio food market) we met Ms. Asshaeur who was incredibly friendly and helpful.
 She had also travelled to Canada.
 She had the most amazing tomatoes and avocados as well as cheese, bread, and salami.
 We brought these back to the hotel and had a picnic supper.